The Link Between Smell and Nostalgia

 Creates Calming Effect

-Nostalgia typically brings about calm feelings because of the memories it invokes, which can help individuals dealing with anxiety and stress manage their condition.
+Nostalgia typically brings about calm feelings because of the memories it invokes, which can help individuals dealing with stress manage their condition.
 Any kind of change, whether good or bad, can be stressful.
 Nostalgia enables you to cognitively and emotionally keep track of what has remained stable.
 This way, you will have some sense of continuity to ground you despite the change.

 Counters Negative Emotions